landosilva/tatedrez/README.md

 The results were decent, but next time I would use a properly developed FSM.

 #### Win Condition
-As I mention, it's the exact same system used for movement, but to check specific board positions.\
+As I mentioned, it's the same system used for movement, but to check specific board positions.\
 <img width="400" alt="Movement Scriptable Object" src="https://github.com/landosilva/tatedrez/assets/9856112/875c895b-e03d-4918-9bf6-03f629b6a890">

 ### 🧃 Juice
-To enhance the game's feel, I tried to focus a lot on player's feedback with UI elements, animations and particle effects.
+To enhance the game's feel, I focused on player feedback with UI elements, animations, and particle effects.

 #### Sounds
-I added a custom background music, various sound effects for piece movements and win/lose conditions.
+I added custom background music and various sound effects for piece movements and win/lose conditions.
 A big shoutout to my personal friend [Victor Silva](https://settingscon.com/) for his awesome sound design work!

 </details>